 Step 2.
 Open the registry editor by typing "regedit" in the same Run box.

-Reboot the machine and see whether this works for your machine.
+Reboot the machine and see whether this works for resolving disk utilization 100 Windows 10.

 According to the feedback provided by the suffers, changing energy options from Balanced to High Performance works well on 100 percent disk usage Windows 10.
 Please do the followings: